 I think of journaling as “taking selfies of my soul.”

 University of California researchers divided participants into three groups.

 Those in the first journal group who wrote about things they were grateful about, wound up reporting MORE of the following benefits:

 But – writing about gratitude is not the only effective way to journal.

-My Instant Happy Journal includes let of fun and provocative “happiness prompters” – to inspire the best journal writing.
+It includes a wide range of fun and provocative “happiness prompters” – to inspire the best journal writing.